Synerty/synerty-peek/docs/tutorials/peek_plugin_tutorial/LearnPluginDevelopment_AddVortexRpc.rst

 #.
 Add this import at the top of the file with the other imports: ::

-        from .AgentToLogicServiceRpcCallExample import AgentToLogicServiceRpcCallExample
+        from .AgentToLogicRpcCallExample import AgentToLogicRpcCallExample

 #.
 Add this line just before the :code:`logger.debug("Started")` line at the end
     of the :code:`start()` method: ::

-        # Initialise and start the AgentToLogicServiceRpcCallExample
+        # Initialise and start the AgentToLogicRpcCallExample
-        self._loadedObjects.append(AgentToLogicServiceRpcCallExample().start())
+        self._loadedObjects.append(AgentToLogicRpcCallExample().start())

 ----